wonder-dot-ai/ClearerVoice-Studio/README.md

 This repository is organized into three main components: **[ClearVoice](https://github.com/modelscope/ClearerVoice-Studio/tree/main/clearvoice)**, **[Train](https://github.com/modelscope/ClearerVoice-Studio/tree/main/train)**, and **[SpeechScore](https://github.com/modelscope/ClearerVoice-Studio/tree/main/speechscore)**.

 ### 1. **ClearVoice**
-ClearVoice offers a user-friendly  solution for speech processing tasks such as speech denoising, separation, audio-visual target speaker extraction, and more.
+ClearVoice offers a user-friendly  solution for speech processing tasks such as speech denoising, separation, super-resolution, audio-visual target speaker extraction, and more.
 It is designed as a unified inference platform leveraged pre-trained models (e.g., [FRCRN](https://arxiv.org/abs/2206.07293), [MossFormer](https://arxiv.org/abs/2302.11824)), all trained on extensive datasets.
 If you're looking for a tool to improve speech quality, ClearVoice is the perfect choice.
 Simply click on [`ClearVoice`](https://github.com/modelscope/ClearerVoice-Studio/tree/main/clearvoice) and follow our detailed instructions to get started.

 ### 2. **Train**
 For advanced researchers and developers, we provide model finetune and training scripts for all the tasks offerred in ClearVoice and more: